pouria-maleki/Iranian-Vehicle-images-dataset-for-detection/README.md

 | - | - | - |
 | 1 | Download from Roboflow <br>  |[addresroboflow](https://universe.roboflow.com/sipo/iranian-vehicle-cjfc5)
 | 2 | Images with dimensions of 416 x 416 as a zip file in this Github  <br>  |[Iranian_vehicle_dataset.zip](/Iranian_vehicle_dataset.zip/)

- To understand the accuracy of this project for video you can watch the video below :

  To train our detector we take the following steps: